-Cruising the Red Sea and the Aegean Sea
+Cruising the Red Sea and the Aegean Sea (WAITLIST ONLY)

 Join us for a comprehensive, 11-night journey across a rich tapestry of history and culture, from the beautiful Red Sea to the azure Aegean, exploring the treasures of Jordan, Egypt and Greece.
 Spend two nights in Amman, and one night in “rose-red” Petra, one of the New Seven Wonders of the World.
 Cruise for eight nights from Aqaba, Jordan to Athens, Greece aboard the exclusively chartered, Five-Star LE BOUGAINVILLE, launching in 2019 and featuring the world’s first multisensory, underwater Observation Lounge.
 Mid-cruise, an overnight excursion is included in awe-inspiring Luxor, site of ancient Thebes and the tombs of Tutankhamun and Ramses IV.
 Visit the UNESCO World Heritage-designated Great Pyramids of Giza and opt to overnight in pharaonic Cairo or stay aboard ship to transit through the historic Suez Canal.
 Tour Egypt’s Mediterranean port of Alexandria, including its brilliant New Library, before cruising to the quintessential Greek island of Santorini.
 Six-night Israel Pre-Program Option and the two- night Athens and Delphi Post-Program Option.